Company number: 02423219

 (d) the payments to be made by such bodies for such licences, differentiating (if necessary) between different categories of licences;

-(e) in cases where objections are raised or where doubts exist as between Members or between a Member and the Agency, the procedure for application of relevant Dispute Resolution Procedures;
+(e) in cases where objections are raised or where doubts exist as between Members or between a Member and the Agency, the procedure for application of a relevant Dispute Resolution Procedure;

 (f) accounting procedures relating to the fees collected from licensed bodies;